s-gupta/rcnn-depth/README.md

 #### Training ####
 ##### Contour Detection #####
-0. Run the following in MATLAB
+0. Run the following in MATLAB (will require you to adapt jobParallel to run on your cluster / machine).

   ```matlab
   jobName = 'compute_edge_cues'; script_edges;